wjj31767/robotik2/chapter 4.md

 - after pushing: Re-localize object hypotheses
   - use point cloud matching to re-localize object and estimate motion
-  - textured objects: match SIFT features
+  - textured objects: match SIFT features (Scale-Invariant Feature Transform)
 - object hypotheses represented by sets of RGBD points
 - for each hypothesis: estimate motion
   - if it didn't move, ignore it